liamthetate/ms3-mini-project-redux/README.md

 >I want to show a friend this dull but disturbing thing I found.

->I want to see what happens when I save the bees.
+>I want to see what happens when I 'save' the bees.

 >I want a quick way to get in contact with the creator.